©

 Can I give my photos to someone else to use?

 If you're sharing your photos with family, friends and loved ones for private use that is absolutely fine.
+As is editorial use.
 However, if you wish to commercialise an image for use on a business' website, professional service, media publication, brand sponsorship endorsement, sale or promotion of any kind, a commercial license will need to be purchased.

 Can I update my usage license?